rkrysiewski/datasciencecoursera/README.md

 # datasciencecoursera
-Ron's first repo on GitHub!
+Ron's very first repo on GitHub!

 Hello my name is Ron and I love my :family:, the game of :baseball:, and reading a good :book:.